khairilazizee/khairilazizee/README.md

 - 👋 Hi, My name is @khairilazizee
-- 👀 I’m don't have any interest. just learn everything that seem cools
+- 👀 I’m interested with web development, data analytics and mobile development
-- 🌱 I’m currently learning python, react js and flutter
+- 🌱 I’m currently playing around with laravel, nextjs, and python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... just email me khairil114@gmail.com
+- 📫 How to reach me ... just email me @ khairil114@gmail.com

 <!---
 khairilazizee/khairilazizee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.